-- 9.1.18 Prior to the Final Agreement, Ontario and the Algonquins will endeavour to reach agreements for the use of a site or sites located within Algonquin Park at Whitefish Lake, Kiosk and Basin Depot, for cultural or ceremonial gatherings and the operation of such site or sites during such gatherings. - 9.1.19 Prior to the Final Agreement, Ontario and the Algonquins will endeavour to reach agreements regarding entrance features, including storyboard landscaping reflecting Algonquin culture, and address Algonquin access to and use of Petawawa Terrace Provincial Park and Westmeath (Bellows Bay) Provincial Park for cultural activities. - 9.1.20 The Algonquins and Ontario may negotiate agreements for the use of other sites in Algonquin Provincial Park and other Protected Areas for cultural or ceremonial gatherings and the operation of such site or sites during such gatherings.
+- 9.1.20 Prior to the Final Agreement, Ontario and the Algonquins will endeavour to reach agreements for the use of a site or sites located at Whitefish Lake, Kiosk and Basin Depot within Algonquin Provincial Park for cultural or ceremonial gatherings and the operation of such site or sites during such gatherings. - 9.1.21 The Algonquins and Ontario may negotiate agreements for the use of other sites in Algonquin Provincial Park and other Protected Areas for cultural or ceremonial gatherings and the operation of such site or sites during such gatherings. - Prior to the Final Agreement, Ontario and the Algonquins will endeavour to reach agreements regarding entrance features, including storyboard landscaping reflecting Algonquin culture, and address Algonquin access to and use of Petawawa Terrace Provincial Park and Westmeath (Bellows Bay) Provincial Park for cultural activities.

-- 9.1.21 Protected Area Management Plans for Algonquin Provincial Park and other Protected Areas shall endeavour to identify a variety of initiatives that recognize Algonquin culture, such as: - (a) partnership projects (e.g. potential canoe route improvements, wildlife corridor enhancement); - (b) Algonquin involvement in cultural heritage inventories, archaeological studies, and native values mapping; and - (c) protection of Algonquin cultural and spiritual sites. - 9.1.22 Prior to the Final Agreement, Ontario and the Algonquins will explore the development of a signature project such as a cultural centre, museum or other tourist destination consistent with Park values, in Algonquin Provincial Park or in another Protected Area subject to any economic or other appropriate feasibility studies. - 9.1.23 For greater certainty, any of the proposed projects referred to in 9.1.21 and 9.1.22 will be subject to normal planning and environmental assessment processes applicable to Protected Areas.
+- 9.1.23 Protected Area Management Plans for Algonquin Provincial Park and other Protected Areas shall endeavour to identify initiatives that recognize Algonquin culture, such as: - (a) partnership projects (e.g. potential canoe route improvements, wildlife corridor enhancement); - (b) Algonquin involvement in cultural heritage inventories, archaeological studies, and native values mapping; and - (c) protection of Algonquin cultural and spiritual sites. - 9.1.24 Prior to the Final Agreement, Ontario and the Algonquins will explore the development of a project such as a cultural centre, museum or other tourist destination consistent with Park values, in Algonquin Provincial Park or in another Protected Area subject to any economic or other appropriate feasibility studies. - Prior to the Final Agreement Ontario and the Algonquins will engage in planning in accordance with Level 3 for Petawawa Terrace Provincial Park and Westmeath (Bellows Bay) Provincial Park.
+Ontario and the Algonquins will address whether the Protected Area Management Directions for Petawawa Terrace Provincial Park and Westmeath (Bellows Bay) Provincial Park should be updated or amended to address the cultural recognition provisions described in 9.1.22. - 9.1.26 For greater certainty, any of the proposed projects referred to in 9.1.20 to 9.1.24 will be subject to applicable planning and environmental assessment processes.